 Meal Plan A is for students who plan on eating most of their daily meals in the Simplot Café.
-Each semester's allocation purchases approximately 13 meals per week and includes \$150 of Coyote Cash.
+This plan allows 19 meals a week.
+Meals reset weekly and do not carry over week to week.
+This plan does not include Coyote Cash.

 Meal Plan B is for students who plan on eating regularly in the Simplot Café.
-Each semester's allocation allows for approximately 10 meals a week and includes \$175 of Coyote Cash.
+Each semester's allocation allows for approximately 10 meals a week and includes \$180 of Coyote Cash per term.

 Meal Plan C is for students who plan on eating only one meal a day in the Simplot Café.
-Each semester's allocation allows for approximately 7 meals per week and \$200 of Coyote Cash.
+Each semester's allocation allows for approximately 7 meals per week and \$205 of Coyote Cash per term.

-Meal Plan D is available to Juniors and Seniors only and includes \$300 of Coyote Cash.
+Meal Plan D is available to Juniors and Seniors who plan on eating less than 1 meal per day in the Simplot Café.
+Each semester allows for approximately 5 meals per week and \$310 of Coyote Cash per term.